ablab/npdtools/README.md

 The latest version of the manual is available online at <https://github.com/ablab/npdtools>.
 All projects news are at <http://cab.spbu.ru/software/npdtools/>.

-NPDtools version 2.4.0 was released under the Apache 2.0 License on March 29, 2019 and can be downloaded from <https://github.com/ablab/npdtools/releases>.
+NPDtools version 2.5.0 was released under the Apache 2.0 License on November 28, 2019 and can be downloaded from <https://github.com/ablab/npdtools/releases>.
 The software is developed in collaboration of [Saint Petersburg State University](http://cab.spbu.ru) (Russia), [University of California San Diego](http://cseweb.ucsd.edu/~ppevzner/) (CA, USA)